enkidevs/curriculum/sql/dql/what-is-sql/what-is-sql.md

 **SQL** stands for **Structured Query Language**.

-It's a query language - a type of language that lets you interact with a database.
+It's a query language[1] - a type of language that lets you interact[2] with a database.

 You use *queries* to do so.
 Here's an example: